Yeh Hai Mohabbatein’s Divyanka Tripathi Wants To Do A Film With Akshay Kumar!

 - Aamir Khan Suggests Changes In Mogul Script, Does Not Want The Film To Focus On This Controversy?

 Divyanka Tripathi is one of the most loved actresses in the television industry.
 The actress has a huge fan base, thanks to her show, Yeh Hai Mohabbatein.
-Recently, she hit the 7 million mark on Instagram.
-With this, the actress became the first Indian TV actress to achieve such a massive fan following on Instagram.
+Recently, she hit the 7 Million mark on Instagram.
+With this, the actress became the first Indian TV actress to achieve a massive fan following on Instagram.

-When asked whether she was interested in films, the actress told a leading daily that she wouldn't leave television for film, as TV has given her more than what she ever asked for.
+When asked whether she was interested in films, the actress told a leading daily that she wouldn't leave television for films, as TV has given her more than what she ever asked for.

 Divyanka told the leading daily, "I've been offered films, but they usually came my way when I was already working on television.
 When a show is doing well, I'd rather not make an impulsive decision to leave it, even for a film.
 TV has given me more than I ever asked for, and I'm grateful.
 Any film I do has to be worth a risk.''